Security Fencing Sports Fencing Fencing Maintenance

 What you need is some form of external independent judge, and one that is consistent in measuring one company against another by the same objective criteria.
 Fortunately there are a number of excellent third party independent pre-qualification and vetting organisation who offer accreditation to companies that meet their stringent criteria.

-Some such as CHAS focus exclusively on health and safety, whereas others such as ConstructionLine take a broad overview of the entire company including finance, organisation, licences, and quality of service.
+Some such as Achilles SSiP focus exclusively on health and safety, whereas others such as ConstructionLine take a broad overview of the entire company including finance, management, quality of service, and social, ethical and environmental compliance.
 Applying for accreditation with one or more of these vetting organisations represents a financial commitment, as well as a company commitment to 'get its house in order' and to show it off.
 Companies that produce poor work do not usually volunteer themselves for scrutiny and pay for the priviledge.

 Insurance

-What if something is damaged, or worse someone is hurt, on your premises during the course of your fencing works?
-You need to ensure that the company carrying out the work has at least £ 5 million Public Liability cover and £ 10 million Employers Liability cover.
-Choose a company with adequate and appropriate Business Insurance.
+What if something is damaged on your premises, or worse someone is hurt during the course of your fencing works?
+You need to ensure that the company carrying out the work has adequate and appropriate Business Insurance.

 Safety

 It is essential that any company employed operates safely - protecting the health & safety & welfare of not only its own employeees, but also your own staff, visitors and members of the public on your site.
-A professional fencing contractor will be accredited to an industry-specific safety assessment scheme such as CHAS (the Contractor's Health & Safety Assessment Scheme).
-CHAS has become the UK benchmark for health and safety vetting and monitoring in the construction and related industries.
-In order to achieve CHAS accreditation a company must submit its health and safety policies and procedures for scrutiny to a panel of health and safety experts.
-Look out for CHAS Accreditation (or accreditation to any one of the other equivalent SSiP safety schemes) as it signals well-developed relevant and professional health and safety management systems.
+A professional fencing contractor will be accredited to an industry-recognised member of the Safety Schemes in Procurement (SSiP).
+In order to achieve SSiP accreditation a company must submit its health and safety policies and procedures for scrutiny by a panel of health and safety experts.
+Look out for accreditation to one of the SSiP safety schemes as it signals well-developed relevant and professional health and safety management systems.

 Quality